 A French press is one of the easiest methods for making coffee, and the Personal Java Press is no different.
 Just throw some grounds into the bottom of the press, add water, stir, and wait for the magic to happen.
 If you want to hone your French press skills, you can time how long you steep for a more consistent flavor, but this is not a necessary step.
 There were, however, a couple of noteworthy issues with this brewer that made it slightly more difficult to use than your average press.
 For one, we struggled to remove the lids on both the cup and the press — both of which got easier over time but were never quite easy.
 The press can also be a little sticky while plunging.
 Finally, one of the main concerns with a French press is the cleanup.
 Scooping and rinsing out the grounds is messy, and it is hard to leave no trace with this method — the grounds usually end up somewhere on the ground.
 Keep in mind, this is not allowed in bear country, so do your research about the area you're heading into beforehand.

 This press can brew 20 ounces at a time, plenty to get two people at least partially going in the morning.
 Nylon sleeves insulate both the press itself and the additional mug, so your brew will stay warm while you break down your tent.

-The Personal Java Press comes with a separate cup that conveniently stacks inside the press (though you have to disassemble the screen and rod first).
-We really liked this feature, as it means everything can pack down decently well.
-However, the press itself is still rather bulky and heavy for stashing in a backpack.
+The Personal Java Press comes with a separate cup that stacks conveniently inside the press, like Russian nesting dolls (though you have to disassemble the screen and rod first).
+We like this feature because it means that the mug and press pack down neatly and command very little space in your camp kitchen bin.
+Despite this great feature, this press is a little too bulky and heavy to be ideal for backpacking.